Shemini: Roots and Foundations

 “The foundation of piety and the root of all service [of Hashem] is having the perfect clarity of the true obligation of man in this world, and towards what goals one should aspire to all the days of one’s life”.

-Asks Rav Elya Lopian: why does the Ramchal describe piety as having a foundation, while describing the service of Hashem as having a ‘root’? what can we learn from this nuance of the Ramchal?
+Asks Rav Elya Lopian: Why does the Ramchal describe piety as having a foundation, while describing the service of Hashem as having a ‘root’?
+What can we learn from this nuance of the Ramchal?

 Explains Rav Elya: a foundation requires digging to the bedrock; and if not, at least establishing the area with strong stone or cement.
 For the entire building rests on the foundation, and if that is weak, the entire structure will collapse.
-A root on the other hand, is the exact opposite.
+A root, on the other hand, is the exact opposite.
 It requires soft soil; the seed is planted, and the roots sprout and grow.
-The vitality of the tree comes naturally, from within, with very little imput from the outside.
-And the root grows along with the tree, supporting it, and sustaining it.
+The vitality of the tree comes naturally, from within, with very little input from the outside.
+And the root grows along with the tree, supporting it and sustaining it.
 Of course, the farmer needs to see that the sapling is supported and is growing straight, but the actual growth comes from within.

 Have a wonderful Shabbos!